noorulhudaajmal/Stock-Insight/Readme.md

 1. **Load Data:** The application initializes by loading stock data (default data) from a CSV file.

 2. **Select Stock and Date Range:**
-   - Choose a stock ticker symbol from available list.
+   - Choose a stock ticker symbol from the available list.
    - Select a start and end date for the data range.

 3. **View Historical Data:**